VIDEO: Colorado bear stuck in dumpster

 After “clambering out,” the cub ran off and was reunited with its mother.

-In its tweet, the CPW said, “Sometimes, we just need a little help from our friends.”
+In its tweet, CPW said, “Sometimes, we just need a little help from our friends.”

 According to the CPW, Colorado black bears, which are typically active from mid-March to early November, need to consume 20,000 calories daily to be able to survive the winter months, when they abstain from eating and drinking during hibernation.